Habitat: Wet Tropics lowland rainforest, Far North Queensland

 Discovery and rediscovery

 Timber-cutters were the first European-Australians to recognise the species south of Cairns in the late 1800s.
-It's likely they gave the tree one of its common names – the ribbonwood.
-The tree was then thought to be extinct, but was later brought to the attention of German botanist Ludwig Diels who described a species in 1902.
+They likely gave the tree one of its common names the Ribbonwood.
+The tree was then thought to be extinct, but was later brought to the attention of German botanist Ludwig Diels, who described a species in 1902.

-Len Webb and Geoff Tracey were ecologists at the CSIRO Rainforest Ecology Research Unit at the time and they were charged with a research trip to locate a complete set of specimens.
-They located a number of trees in full flower amidst the riparian forest at Oliver Creek, just south of Cape Tribulation.
-They collected samples that confirmed assumptions about the plant’s identity, and that it represented a primitive line of angiosperms.
+Len Webb and Geoff Tracey were ecologists at the CSIRO Rainforest Ecology Research Unit at the time, and they were charged with a research trip to locate a complete set of specimens.
+They located several trees in full flower amidst the riparian forest at Oliver Creek, just south of Cape Tribulation.
+They collected samples that confirmed assumptions about the plant’s identity and that it represented a primitive line of angiosperms.

 It was determined that the specimen was so different from the rest of the Calycanthaceae family that a new genus was warranted.
 Idiospermum was created, with Idiospermum australiense as its sole species.